- Major Studies

 Section 6 provides an analysis of IT capital budgets, including:

-Percentage of organizations decreasing, maintaining, and increasing IT capital spending (*)
+Percentage of organizations decreasing, maintaining, or increasing IT capital spending (*)

 IT capital budget change from prior year (*)